On relative derived categories: Auslander-Reiten triangles in

 \section{Auslander-Reiten triangles in $\D^{\bb}_{\Gp}(\mmod \La)$}

 A known result due to Happel \cite{Hap2} states that for a finite dimensional algebra $\La$, $\D^{\bb}(\mmod \La)$ has Auslander-Reiten triangles if and only if $\La$ has finite global dimension.
-In this section we present a Gorenstein version of Happel's result \cite[Corollary 1.5]{Hap2}.
-More precisely, we prove that if $\La$ is an artin algebra, then $\D_{\Gp}^{\bb}(\mmod \La)$ has Auslander-Reiten triangles if and only if $\La$ is Gorenstein.
-This also will generalise the main result of \cite{G12} that states $\D^{\bb}_{\GP}(\mmod \La)$ has Auslander-Reiten triangles, provided $\La$ is a finite dimensional Gorenstein algebra of finite CM-type.
+In this section we present a Gorenstein version of this result \cite[Corollary 1.5]{Hap2}.
+More precisely, we prove that if $\La$ satisfies property $(\divideontimes)$, i.e. if $\Gprj \La$ is a contravariantly finite subcategory of $\mmod \La$, then $\D_{\Gp}^{\bb}(\mmod \La)$ has Auslander-Reiten triangles if and only if $\La$ is Gorenstein.
+This also generalises the main result of \cite{G12} that states $\D^{\bb}_{\GP}(\mmod \La)$ has Auslander-Reiten triangles, provided $\La$ is a finite dimensional Gorenstein algebra of finite CM-type.

 Recall that a map $\al:X \rt Y$ is called left almost split, if $\al$ is not a section and if every map $X \rt Y'$ which is not a section factors through $\al$.
 Dually, one can define a right almost split map.